tellery/website/docs/how-to-use/create-story.md

 ### Execute SQL

-You can click "Execute▶️" button to submit the SQL of question to Tellery.
+You can click "Execute▶️" button in question editor to submit a SQL to Tellery.
 Tellery will query data warehouse, fetch result back, and visualize it.

 ###  Change the visualization

+The default visualization type is `table`.
 To change the visualization, just click the "Visualization options📊" button on the upper right of your question editor.

 Or, click the "Visualization options📊" on the bottom right of the question block.